victoriaktruong/CPCSSN-Group-Project/README.md

 Contains the supplementary notebooks that explore or test additional wrangling, preprocessing, and modeling scenarios that are not in the `main.ipynb`.
 Notebooks are listed in order:
 1. `data_wrangling.ipynb`: Focuses on cohort selection and lab filtering for bipolar disorder patients.
 2. `imputation.ipnyb`: Focuses on visualizing missingness to confirm that the correct lab columns are being selected and imputed appropriately.
 Also contains visualizations of the distributions of lab markers using different imputation methods (comparing original distributions to imputed distributions with scaled vs unscaled auxiliary variables).
-3. `eda_modelling.ipynb`: Focuses on analyzing the trends of laboratory markers, testing their association with bipolar disorder, and applying statistical modeling to validate these associations.
+3. `eda_modelling.ipynb`: Focuses on eda of laboratory markers, testing their association with bipolar disorder subtypes, and applying statistical modeling to validate these associations.
 ---

 ## How to Use